code-glue/Text-Editor-Helper/ReadMe.md

 ### For example, in addition to opening an HTML file in your browser, you can also edit the file in Notepad++.
 ___
 #### TL;DR
-1. Run *RegisterTextFileExtForAll.bat*
+1. Run "*RegisterTextFileExtForAll.bat*"
-2. Run *RegisterDefaultTextEditHandler.bat*.
+2. Run "*RegisterDefaultTextEditHandler.bat*".
 Enter the path to your text editor.
-3. Run *RegisterExplicitEditHandlerForAll.bat*.
+3. Run "*RegisterExplicitEditHandlerForAll.bat*".
 Enter the path to your text editor.
 ___
 **Notes:**